-UAV Display (SF 50375) Unmanned Aerial Vehicles/Systems: Drones - Required
+UAV Display (SF 50375) Unmanned Aerial Vehicles/Systems: Drones - Required 🤎

 Prepare a display related to the Drones/UAV project on the topic of your choosing.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
-All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
+All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibit period.
 Non-UAV/ Drone projects should not be entered in this class (see Aerospace Display).